MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ### Tablet

-Activation mode: toggle
+**Activation mode**: toggle

 The Tablet is viewed by many as one of the more useful Equippables because you can attach a UI object with buttons or a [WebSlate](../webcontent.md) to its screen and then move around the scene with it.
 When you pick up the Tablet, you hold it out in front of you chest high.
-Click once to activate the Tablet--this raises it up to almost eye level, but gives you an unobstructed view if you wish to look around the room.
+Click once to activate the Tablet--this raises it up to almost eye level, but leaves you with an unobstructed view if you wish to look around the room.
 Click again to lower it back to its initial position (and de-activate it).

 ![Screen shot of an avatar holding the Tablet.](../../../media/enhance-your-environment/equips-in-detail/019-tablet.png)

 ## Coffee cup

-Activation mode: none
+**Activation mode**: none

 ![Screen shot of an avatar holding the Coffee cup.](../../../media/enhance-your-environment/equips-in-detail/020-coffee-cup.png)

 ## Wand

-Activation mode: single
+**Activation mode**: single

 When you pick up the Wand, you hold it out in front of you almost chest high.
 The tip of the Wand displays a particle effect.
 Click to activate the Wand; your arm thrusts forward and the tip of the Wand emits "sparkles" that are generated through another particle effect.
 Since the Wand has the *single* activate type, as soon as it runs through its behaviors, it de-activates and your arm returns to its initial position.
 Click again to repeat the behaviors.

 ## Create a custom Equippable

-If you have a model that's similar in size and orientation to one of our Equippable prefabs, you replace the Equippable model with your model Each prefab has a child object named "Artwork" which is where you can insert your custom model.
+If you have a model that's similar in size and orientation to one of our Equippable prefabs, you can replace the Equippable model with your model.
+Each prefab has a child object named "Artwork" which is where you can insert your custom model.